Natural Resources: Master of Environmental Law and Policy/Master of Science in Natural Resources (MELP/MSNR)

 Comprehensive Examination at the University of Vermont

 A written comprehensive examination is required for all Master's students.
 Generally taken during a student's third or fourth semester, the examination will cover broad knowledge of the student's discipline.
-The details and format of the examination and its form (written or oral or both depending on the requirements of each concentration) are decided upon by the Studies Committee and will be discussed with the student well in advance of the exam.
+The questions and content of the examination and its form (written or oral or both depending on the requirements of each concentration) are decided upon by the Studies Committee and will be discussed with the student well in advance of the exam.

 Requirements for Advancement to Candidacy for the Degree of Master of Science at the University of Vermont